37 Christmas Gifts 11 Year Old Boys Genuinely Want

 TOSY Magnetic Pyramid Puzzle

-Why we like it: Magnetic fidget that develops spatial reasoning skills
+Why I like it: Magnetic fidget that develops spatial reasoning skills

 The holographic pyramids live on his desk, pieces rotating through his fingers during reading time.
 Fourteen magnetic blocks transform into geometric shapes, each configuration requiring him to visualize how angles connect.
 His younger brother watches, attempting simpler patterns while the ten-year-old tackles complex structures.